Q. | What is this PL/I anyhow? |

 Q. | Is Iron Spring PL/I open source? |

-A. | The compiler is closed-source.
-The source for the
+A. | The compiler is currently closed-source.

-library has been released under the Gnu "Lesser General Public License" (LGPL).
+The source for the library has been released under the Gnu "Lesser General Public License" (LGPL).

 The library is licensed this way to allow unrestricted distribution of programs